-The Covid-19 virus has been a great danger for each of us, for our country, and everyone in the world.
+The Covid-19 virus continues to be a great danger for each of us, for our country, and for everyone in the world.
 We each face other untold dangers every day.
-Yet we often don't recognize the greatest danger of all, the danger to fall into sin.
+Yet we often don't recognize the greatest danger of all, the danger of falling into sin.